 Having a system that allows for quick creation and customization of landing pages is critical for success if you’re doing any marketing.

-Make sure that your system gives you control and that your site allows you to set indexing status, change navigation, and separate these pages from the normal navigation paths if you’re using them for dedicated campaigns outside of navigable normal website content.
+Make sure that your website or content management system gives you control and that your site allows you to set indexing status, change navigation, and separate these pages from the normal navigation paths if you’re using them for dedicated campaigns outside of navigable, normal website content.

 Another that seems like a given, but go beyond just installing Google Analytics on your site.